 On most of the Potomac Eagle’s trips, you’ll find an open-air car or two just behind the locomotive on the south end of the train.
-One is an open-top gondola car that had been used to carry freight like pipes or railroad ties, but now is outfitted with benches so passengers can step outside to take in the view of the Trough.
+One is an open-top gondola car that had been used to carry freight like pipes or railroad ties, but now is outfitted with benches so passengers can step outside to take in the view of Trough Canyon.
 The second open-air car is covered, but has large wide-open windows where you can lean out to get a better look.
 This car is one of several where restrooms are located.

 Regular passenger coaches are coupled to the north of the open-air cars.
 Most of these cars came from commuter rail service on the Canadian National.
 Typical seating in these cars are cushioned, reversible seats where passengers can move the seat-back in order to face in either direction.

 We have three cars that feature table-style seating, which is convenient for those bringing picnic lunches or passengers enjoying our on-board snack car.
-These cars are also mainly used by bus groups.

 In the middle of the train is the ever-important concession car, which was originally a kitchen car during the Korean War.
 Here, you’ll find a selection of hot dogs, nachos, candy, chips, popcorn, and other snacks that you and your party can enjoy.
 This car also includes beverages like hot coffee, soda, Gatorade, and water.

 On the north end of the train are our Club Cars.
 These lounge cars, Pere Marquette’s Eagle Cañon and Chesapeake and Ohio’s Chessie Club, feature couch/loveseat style seating with tables, are climate-controlled, and include meal service.
 These classic, stylish looks invoke memories of the days of luxury rail travel, and help our passengers immerse themselves in the experience.
 This look is complemented by Chesapeake & Ohio railroad china and tableware, just as was done years ago.